MicrosoftDocs/Viva/Viva/goals/monday.com-integration.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## Who can use this feature?
+## About the monday.com integration

-All Users and Admins (Admins also have permissions to manage the integration from the admin dashboard)
+The Viva Goals monday.com integration allows you to link your OKRs to monday.com boards for automatic real-time updates on your objectives.

-## About monday.com integration
+For example, if you have an objective 'Become the Market Leader,' you can directly link this objective with the relevant items on a board on monday.com.
+Whenever there’s an update in the status of items on monday.com, your OKR status gets automatically updated.

-Viva Goals - monday.com integration allows you to link your OKRs to monday.com boards for automatic real-time updates on your objectives.
-For example, if you have an objective 'Become the Market Leader' then you can directly link this objective with the relevant items on a board on monday.com.
-Whenever there’s an update in the status of items on monday.com, your OKR’s status gets automatically updated.
+All users and admins can use the monday.com integration.
+Admins also have permissions to manage the integration from the admin dashboard.

-## Install Viva Goals app for monday.com
+## How to install the Viva Goals app for monday.com

 Before setting up the integration connection, reach out to your monday.com administrator to install the Viva Goals app using this [link.](https://auth.monday.com/auth/login_monday/enter_slug?force_existing_account=true&oauth_payload_token=eyJhbGciOiJIUzI1NiJ9.eyJjbGllbnRfaWQiOiJiMTFlMmUxMDljOTdiMzcxYzAzYTk0YzRlNWQ4ZWNmZSIsInJlc3BvbnNlX3R5cGUiOiJpbnN0YWxsIiwib2F1dGhfdmVyc2lvbiI6Mn0.ld79ozTcYkdq5gD2eu60HSLoDeuNB_nb2bsOsmJzqyM)

 ## Connect monday.com to your Viva Goals account from the admin dashboard

-1. The first step in setting up the monday.com integration is to connect your monday.com account to Viva Goals Navigate to your sidebar and select **Admin** and then select **Integrations**.
+1. The first step in setting up the monday.com integration is to connect your monday.com account to Viva Goals.
+Navigate to your sidebar and select **Admin** and then select **Integrations**.

 2. In the integrations section, go to monday.com and then select **Manage**.